Baraga, Michigan

 Baraga (/ˈbɛərəɡə/ BAIR-ə-gə) is a village in Baraga County in the U.S. state of Michigan.
 The population was 1,883 at the 2020 census.
 The village is named after Bishop Frederic Baraga.

 The village is located in Baraga Township on the Keweenaw Bay on Lake Superior at the junction of US 41 and M-38.
-It is entirely within the boundaries of the Keweenaw Bay Indian Reservation.
+It is entirely within the boundaries of the L'Anse Indian Reservation.
 The Baraga ZIP code 49908 also serves areas of northern and northwestern Baraga Township.

 History

 Baraga began with the establishment of the Holy Name Mission at this site by Rev. Frederic Baraga in 1843.

-The post office opened with the name Bristol on June 29, 1869 and changed to Baraga on May 11, 1870.
+The post office opened with the name Bristol on June 29, 1869, and changed to Baraga on May 11, 1870.

 In 1993, the Baraga Correctional Facility was opened in the town.

+On May 30, 2022, a consortium including Finnish technology giant Wärtsilä, the Electric Power Research Institute (EPRI), and Burns & McDonnell unveiled a contract with Milwaukee-based WEC Energy’s subsidiary Upper Michigan Energy Resources for a fuel testing pilot.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.18 sqmi, of which 2.12 sqmi is land and 0.06 sqmi is water.